mcnic16/glutenfree-recipes2023/README.md

       When you enter the site you, you will have a page with a gluten-free picture, on the left hand side in the nav bar are links to either register or login, if you have already registered.
       To add a recipe there is a link on the right hand side called Add to Database where you will be taken to a page where you can add starters, mains, desserts and drinks.
       On the left hand side in the Navbar there are links which will take you to the the link that you require.
-When you click on these recipes , the fields will show Tools Ingredients and the directions required, there is also a edit button where you can edit these fields, when you have updated the fields, a message will come up to tell you it has been updated, then just click in the category of food you edited and the edited recipe will be there.
+When you click on these recipes , the fields will show Tools, Ingredients and the directions required, there is also a edit button where you can edit these fields.
+      When you have updated the fields, a message will come up to tell you it has been updated, then just click in the category of food you edited and the edited recipe will be there.
       There is also a option to delete the recipe aswell.

 ## Wireframes